jeroen/RProtoBufUtils/README.md

  - complex
  - logical

-This dataset is used to test if it serializes and unserialized without loss of information or precision.
+This dataset is used to test if it properly serializes and unserializes without loss of information or precision.
 This dataset is also useful for testing unserialization in another language.

     #load data
     data(testdata)